microsoft/Xbox-ATG-Samples/README.md

 # Requirements

 * Windows 10 Creators Update (Build 15063 or greater)
-* Visual Studio 2017 with the Windows 10 Creators Update SDK (15063)
+* Visual Studio 2017 with the *Universal Windows Platform development* workload, the *C++ Universal Windows Platform tools* component, *Windows 10 SDK (10.0.15063.0)*, and *Windows 10 SDK (10.0.14393.0)*.

+> The *Windows 10 SDK (10.0.14393.0)* is required to support ``WindowsTargetPlatformMinVersion`` set the Windows 10 Anniversary Update in many of the samples that work on both versions of Windows 10.

 # Privacy Statement